 Katya manages The Alliance strategic direction, serves as national spokesperson and advocate for Canadian physiotherapy regulators, and provides leadership to Alliance programs, projects, work groups and staff.

-Beth provides executive support to the CEO, Board of Directors and other Alliance committees and workgroups.
+Rohini provides executive support to the office of the CEO, including the oversight of HR issues, the Board of Directors and other Alliance committees and work groups.

 Corporate Services - email@example.com